lianmafutra/deploy/README.md

 - [4] ``` Rollback Previous ``` : Rollback last commit in GIT locally and push to server production, you can fix in local with default branch and push again after fix

 ## Note
-if you have error/failed to first git ftp init or first deploy, you must check this pull request git-ftp core error fix ( out of memory curl ), open git-ftp file and change it like this pull request https://github.com/git-ftp/git-ftp/pull/638
+If you have error/failed to first git ftp init or first deploy, you must check this pull request git-ftp core error fix ( out of memory curl ), open git-ftp file and change it like this pull request https://github.com/git-ftp/git-ftp/pull/638